DiscordGuide/discordguide.github.io/content/basics.md

 Once you've done that a window should pop up, the first tab on it is called "Account" this is your basic account settings.
 Your profile picture, username, email, and password.

 ![](https://i.imgur.com/lbiyxrT.png)
-You use this to setup your personal details.
+You can use this to setup your personal details.

 #### _Connections_ #